Flynt-251/uni-note-drafts/README.md

 - [x] CS241 - Operating Systems and Computer Networks
 - [x] CS258 - Database Systems
 - [x] CS259 - Formal Languages
+- [x] CS261 - Software Engineering
+- [x] CS257 - Advanced Computer Architecture

 ### In the works

 - [ ] CS262 - Logic and Verification
-- [ ] CS257 - Advanced Computer Architecture
 - [ ] CS263 - Cyber Security
-- [ ] CS261 - Software Engineering

 First year modules will *not* have notes written up, as there are already links to other great resources for these modules, some of which have been written by me.
 The content of these modules is more general anyway.